 Realize you are no more, or less, important than anyone else.
 Unless there is a tree branch impaled in your body or a bone protruding from your leg: your needs and wants are no more important than everyone else’s.
 Don’t get me wrong, your needs and wants should be taken into account, but no more than anyone else.

-Be the one that says “no more” when a crappy person is spewing their crappiness on others.
+Be the one that says “no more” when a crappy person is spewing their hate on others.
 Even if you feel scared and your voice is shaking.
 Speak up.
-Being afraid, and doing what’s right anyways, means you are brave and the ultimate not crappy person!
-If you get suspended, punched in the face, or something equally horrible for being a brave and not crappy person: I will take you to Disney World.
+Being afraid, and doing what’s right anyways, means you are brave.
+And the ultimate not crappy person!
+If you get suspended, punched in the face, or something equally as horrible for being a brave, not crappy, person: I will take you to Disney World.
 I promise